-The following surveys may contain information which may be useful for cancer epidemiology and genomics studies.
+The following surveys may contain information which may be useful for cancer epidemiology studies.

 - American Time Use Survey